Table of contents

 Payroll Document Mess (or “Who moved my timesheet?”)

-One of the main disadvantages of paper over digital media is the challenge in keeping up-to-date backups.
-Paper timesheets and punchcards are fragile and perishable.
+One of the main disadvantages of paper over digital media is the challenge of keeping up-to-date backups.
+Paper timesheets and punch cards are fragile and perishable.
 It’s a liability!
-They can be swapped, altered manually with no record of the changes made, destroyed or simply misplaced.
+They can be swapped, altered manually with no record of the changes made, destroyed, or simply misplaced.

 Just imagine having to deal with a fire or a flood in your business, while at the same time freaking out about having no records of employee hours to calculate payrolls.